jobrachem/organizr/README.md

 options("option_name" = "option_value")
 ```

-If you want to use options, it often makes sense to also place them directly in
+If you want to use options, it often makes sense to also place them directly in the .Rprofile, so that your favourite options are automatically activated.
-the .Rprofile file.

 Example: